Flat Earth News and the Jersey child abuse scandal (Part 1)

 When I interviewed Detective Superintendent John Robbins, the head of ‘Operation Care’ in 1996, he described the new technique of investigation as ‘the reverse of normal police methods’.
 He explained that, instead of starting from a crime and setting out to find the criminal, the trawling procedure starts with the suspect (or an allegation) and then attempts to find the crime.
 Police officers trace and interview former residents of care homes and, during these interviews, more evidence against the original suspect, or against other care workers, almost unfailingly emerges.

-As I wrote in the New Statesman in 1999, the principle underlying all trawling operations is, in the words of Robbins, that of ‘corroboration by volume’.
+As I wrote in the in 1999, the principle underlying all trawling operations is, in the words of Robbins, that of ‘corroboration by volume’.
 The assumption is that although a single allegation may not suffice to indicate that a crime has taken place, several different allegations provide almost certain proof.